SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 As you can tell, that's a tiny bit more complex than one migration.

-## Pitfall #7: Trying to do database changes prior to code changes
+## Pitfall #7: Treating database changes separately from code changes

 One strategy -- normally due to a long deployment lifecycle (pitfall #1) -- is the idea that database changes will be done separately from the code, and will be done in advance of the deployment.